 NOTE: As you move forward with production on a job, remember to update the dates in the first row to reflect the current production plan, and to switch them to Actual as each deadline passes.
 You may switch a date to Actual from Anticipated by clicking on the button below the heading of each column of production dates.
 Switching a date to Actual prevents it from being changed, and removes it from your deadline calendar (indicates it has been completed).

 Once you have finished creating specifications and any other planning, press the Send RFQs button in the Job Master Workflow Buttons to send out the RFQs to your selected suppliers.
-The system will then prompt you to indicate if you are sending the RFQ to all the selected suppliers, or to just one.
+You will see a preview of wha the email will look like and the system will then prompt you to indicate if you are sending the RFQ to all the selected suppliers, or to just one.
 After that, the system will display the Send Email window.
 This window displays the various pieces of information that will be included in your message to the supplier(s).
 Once you have reviewed and adjusted the email message and other information, you can click the Send button to send the email message.

 You, the buyer, will also receive a confirmation message.
 This message will list all the suppliers the message was sent to.
 It also contains a unique link to an RFQ Response Page.
 This link is for demonstration purposes only.
 The demo response page looks like a normal response page, but will not accept any submitted responses.
 The Buyer's Confirmation email should not be forwarded to other suppliers.
 The link does not work, and it shows a list of the other bidders.

 Note: The email messages are sent from the P3Expeditor system servers.
 In the email headers we list "emailserver@p3software" as the "Sender" and give your (buyer) address in the "From" and "Reply-To" headers.